What is a District Heating System?

 How big is the heat interface unit?

-A standard heat interface unit is slightly larger than a modern combi boiler.
+A standard heat exchanger is slightly larger than a modern combi boiler.
 Like a combi boiler, it provides ‘instant’ hot water and space heating and does not require a hot water storage tank.

 How long will a heat interface unit last?